-- ► These authorities will keep a list of Permits and TADs issued.
-Each document has a unique reference number, providing GMS officials with a joint record of eligible vehicles. - In order to obtain Permits and TADs, the vehicle operator must fulfil the conditions described in Articles 2, 3, 4, 5 and 6 of Annex 9 of the CBTA, i.e. the operator must be: a) a licensed cross-border transport operator in the Home country in which the Permit/TAD is issued, at least 51% owned and directed by citizens of this country; b) free from issuing country convictions or sanctions, with a clean legal record and no current and/or unresolved bankruptcy proceedings; c) professionally competent to operate (i.e. with respect to legality, operational management, knowledge of road safety and technical issues relevant to the road transport business in the countries in which it plans to operate); and d) financially solvent and insured for any operational and/or contractual liability. - Permits and TADs will be issued free of charge in 2018.
-Charges thereafter will be set by the issuing authority(ies).
+- These authorities will keep a list of Permits and TADs issued.
+Each document has a unique reference number, providing GMS officials with a joint record of eligible vehicles. - In order to obtain Permits and TADs, the vehicle operator must fulfil the conditions described in Articles 2, 3, 4, 5 and 6 of Annex 9 of the CBTA, i.e. the operator must be: a) a licensed cross-border transport operator in the Home country in which the Permit/TAD is issued, at least 51% owned and directed by citizens of this country; b) free from issuing country convictions or sanctions, with a clean legal record and no current and/or unresolved bankruptcy proceedings; c) professionally competent to operate (i.e., with respect to legality, operational management, knowledge of road safety and technical issues relevant to the road transport business in the countries in which it plans to operate); and d) financially solvent and insured for any operational and/or contractual liability. - Charges for the issuance of Permits and TADs will be set by the issuing authority(ies).